hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/aries-mobile-agent-react-native.md

             </td>
             <td>
+                Signed-off-by: wadeking98 <wkingnumber2@gmail.com>

 # Summary of Changes

-- Added notification on credential offer screen to let user know that a contact has been added.
+Added a notification to the credential offer and the presentation request page (connection based).
+Notification lets user know that a new connection has been added to their contacts.
-- Added popup dialog box to display information about contacts
-- Added unordered list component

 # Related Issues